taishi-i/awesome-ChatGPT-repositories/README.md

  * [knowledge](https://github.com/knowledgecanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.
  * [promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, models, RAGs.
 Evaluate and compare LLM outputs, catch regressions, and improve prompt quality.
 LLM evals for OpenAI/Azure GPT, Anthropic Claude, VertexAI Gemini, Ollama, Local & private models like Mistral/Mixtral/Llama with CI/CD
  * [swarms](https://github.com/kyegomez/swarms) - Build, Deploy, and Scale Reliable Swarms of Autonomous Agents for Workflow Automation.
 Join our Community: https://discord.gg/DbjBMJTSWD
+ * [gptstore-prompts](https://github.com/1003715231/gptstore-prompts) - Here are the Top 100 prompts on GPTStore, which we can use to learn and improve prompt engineering.

 ## Chatbots